tib-baseball-softball/Berlin-Skylarks-iOS/README.md

 -Display news from tib-baseball.de

--Display schedule via BSM API
+-Display standings via BSM API

 -to be expanded...